JusperLee/LibriSpace/README.md

 conda activate librispace
 ```

+### Download Checkpoints

+Please check the contents of README.md in the [sep-checkpoints](https://github.com/JusperLee/LibriSpace/tree/main/sep-checkpoints) and [enh-checkpoints](https://github.com/JusperLee/LibriSpace/tree/main/enh-checkpoints) folders, download the appropriate pre-trained models in `Release` and unzip them into the appropriate folders.

 ### Speech Separation Inference

 Navigate to the `separation` directory and run the inference script with the specified configuration file: